jackrobertscott/icetea/packages/lumbridge-router/README.md

 Type: `object`

-A Collection of handlers which will be called when the router renders a new route.
+A collection of handlers which will be called when the router renders a new route.

 ```js
 const router = Router.create({